List of Marvel Comics characters: W: Charlie Weiderman

 As a student at Midtown High School, Charlie was bullied by a group of students led by a teen named Rich, a football player on the school team.
 Later, he tried to pull a knife on his tormentors only for the coach to catch him.
-Peter covered it up by stating that the knife belonged to his Uncle Ben (Ben would later support Peter for defusing a potentially violent situation).
+Peter covered it up by stating that the knife belonged to his Uncle Ben.
 When Charlie slashed his tormentors' tires, he fled to the Parker house for protection.
 Charlie declared innocence and was backed up by Peter's Uncle Ben.
 After the bullies left, Ben asked Charlie if he actually slashed their tires.
 When Charlie was afraid to tell the truth, Ben Parker told him never to see Peter again and stated he would've respected Charlie if he admitted to the action.

-When Charlie encountered Sheila, a Midtown High cheerleader and girlfriend of Rich and was introduced to her, Rich humiliated Charlie again by ripping off his shorts.

-Charlie's dad got a new job in a different town.
-Peter appeared to see Charlie off reassuring that things will be different at the school that he will go to.

 As an adult, Charlie still searched for vindication.
 His father died and left him enough money to help fund the creation of a porous polymer compound that could completely cover a soldier and protect him from harm.
 Charlie eventually realized that his "skinsuit" would have to be composed of the energy-absorbing metal vibranium to protect the wearer from any impacts.
 Charlie talked Peter into a letter of recommendation that swayed industrialist Tony Stark, aware of Spider-Man's true identity and lead to believe that Peter was an active partner on the project, into authorizing a large grant.
 When Peter saw Charlie's hasty shortcuts involving the volatile vibranium however, he wanted to pull the plug on the project.
 Frantic, Charlie rushed the procedure and only moments too late realized Peter had been right; the vibranium blew up, encasing him in a skinsuit that bestowed the metal's properties on him.